Topological insulators and geometry of vector bundles: Preface

 \subsection{Sources and further reading}

-The first part of the notes is loosely based on the textbook \cite{Frankel2011}, which provides a physicist-oriented introduction to the machinery of differential geometry and basic algebraic topology.
+The material discussed in the mathematical part of the notes is loosely based on a textbook \cite{Frankel2011}, which provides a physicist-oriented introduction to the machinery of differential geometry and basic algebraic topology.
 This is a good place to start learning about manifolds and differential forms, disguised as surfaces and certain well-behaved integrands in our notes.
 Another friendly account on these topics is given in Ref.~\cite{Baez1994}.
 The standard reference \cite{Nakahara2003} covers additional material, but is more formal and rather advanced.
-For the discussion of vector bundles aimed at mathematicians, see Ref.~\cite{Hatcher2003}.
+For a discussion of vector bundles aimed at mathematicians, see Refs.~\cite{Hatcher2003, Milnor1974}.

-The physical part of the notes shares the general story line with textbooks \cite{Asboth2016, Vanderbilt2018}.
+The main sources of the material on topological band theory are textbooks \cite{Asboth2016, Vanderbilt2018}.
+Our discussion shares with them some parts of the general story line (such as the sequence ``polarization $\to$ charge pumps $\to$ Chern insulators''), but differs in many details.
 Ref.~\cite{Asboth2016} provides a concise example-driven presentation of the theory of topological insulators.
-In textbook \cite{Vanderbilt2018}, discussion revolves around the concept of Berry phase and includes wide range of topics, combining analytical and computational perspectives.
-Our notes aim to complement these excellent sources with mathematical point of view.
-The reader may also consult the introductory article \cite{Fruchart2013}, which uses the language of vector bundles.
-The paper \cite{Hasan2010}, besides the pedagogical exposition, provides an overview of early theoretical developments and experimental results on topological insulators and superconductors.
-Further physical insights can be found in the online course \cite{TCM} featuring video mini-lectures by pioneers of the field.
-A thorough research-level presentation of the subject is given in textbook \cite{Bernevig2013}.
-A review of Weyl semimetals can be found in Ref.~\cite{Armitage2018}.
+In the textbook \cite{Vanderbilt2018}, discussion revolves around the concept of Berry phase and includes wide range of topics, combining analytical and computational perspectives.
+Our notes aim to complement these excellent sources with the mathematical point of view.
+The reader may also consult an introductory article \cite{Fruchart2013}, which uses the language of vector bundles.
+The review article \cite{Hasan2010}, besides a pedagogical exposition, provides an overview of early theoretical developments and experimental results on topological insulators and superconductors.
+Further physical insights can be found in an online course \cite{TCM} featuring video mini-lectures by pioneers of the field.
+A thorough research-level presentation of the subject is given in a textbook \cite{Bernevig2013}.
+Further references to more specialized review articles will be given in the main text.